algolia/instantsearch/docs/documentation.md

 **instantsearch.js** is a JavaScript library that lets you create an instant search results page using Algolia's REST API.

-Everything is about adding the meaningful widgets to compose the final search results page.
-Widgets are the UI components that will either deal with the input of the search (like the search bar or the facets/filters over attributes) or the output (like the actual results or some meta information about the search).
+The final search results page is ultimately made up of individual components or widgets.
+Widgets are UI components that deal with either the search input (like the search bar or facets/filters) or the search output (like the actual results).

-Each widget is independent and their rendering is bound to the search.
+Each widget is independent, and their rendering is bound to the search.
 They follow the **instantsearch.js** lifecycle:

-  - **Configuration**: each widget add new query parameters to the underlying Algolia API client.
+  - **Configuration**: each widget adds new query parameters to the underlying Algolia API client.
   - **Initial rendering**: before the initial search, the widget may update the UI.
   - **Rendering**: on each search, after the results come back from Algolia, the widgets update themselves.